vgyanlabs/vidyut/README.md

-TeacherAI is a personalised generative-AI based teaching assitant
+TeacherAI is a personalised generative-AI based teaching assitant: Brain-Hack your way through the Indian Education System

 **User Flows:**